RanjeetNSuthar/MultiMail/README.md

 # Modules of the software:
-•	Email id,password : A user has to provide his gmail id and password for login which will be encrypted by MIME.
+•	Email id,password : A user has to provide his gmail id and password for login which will be encrypted by MIME. <br />
-•	Subject           : Here we have a Common subject for all the emails.
+•	Subject           : Here we have a Common subject for all the emails. <br />
-•	Body              : Here the users can put the body content for the email which is fetched by Notebpad.(variable fields should be written inside curly braces E.g {name} ).
+•	Body              : Here the users can put the body content for the email which is fetched by Notebpad.(variable fields should be written inside curly braces E.g {name} ). <br />
 •	Attachments       : In this the user can create new attachments in MS Word or add existing attachment just by providing the respective paths in the spread sheet.
-                      (In case of new attachments user only needs to modify one word file by mentioning variable fields inside curly braces in Italic font and the System will automatically generate multiple perosonalized attachments in Document folder which is included in the project folder.)
+                      (In case of new attachments user only needs to modify one word file by mentioning variable fields inside curly braces in Italic font and the System will automatically generate multiple perosonalized attachments in Document folder which is included in the project folder.) <br />
-•	Send mail         : By clicking send button the email will be sent.
+•	Send mail         : By clicking send button the email will be sent. <br />

 # Design Details :
 The project is totally based on python and doesn’t require a database.
 In terms of storage it just requires a memory to store the attachments created during the process.

-	Requirements:
+	Requirements: <br />
 •	Python
 •	MS Word
 •	MS Excel